godot-escoria/escoria-docs/api/SchedEventCommand.md

 `sched_event time object event`

-Schedules the execution to run at a later time.
+Schedules an event to run at a later time.

-If another event is already running when the scheduled event is to start, execution of the scheduled event begins when the already-running event ends.
+If another event is already running when the scheduled event is supposed to start, execution of the scheduled event begins when the already-running event ends.

 **Parameters**